MeshJS/mesh-pbl/src/andamio/course/203/assignment203.md

 ## Assignment Overview

-In this Assignment, you will build your application with transactions built from the `MeshTxBuilder` instance learned in this module.
+In this Assignment, you will build complex transactions using lower level APIs from the `MeshTxBuilder` instance learned in this module.

-## Assignment 101
+## Assignment 203

 ### Important Stuff: Complex Transaction - Unlock Assets & Mint